thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 }
 ```

 The task only contains the *what*.
-The implementation lives in one place.
+The platform machinery lives in one place.

+This worked.
+Debugging got easier, adding new tasks got simpler.
+But there was still a problem I'd intentionally left on the table.

 ### Android: Collapsing the Worker/Task Pair